warrenberberd/docker-qBittorrentvpn/README.md

 |`WebUI Username`| admin |
 |`WebUI Password`| adminadmin |

-## Origin header & Target origin mismatch
-qBittorrent throws a [Origin header & Target origin mismatch](https://github.com/qbittorrent/qBittorrent/issues/6977#issuecomment-309304385) if trying to open the WebUI in unRAID with the WebUI link.
-Type http://IPADDRESS:PORT into a browser on the same network and it will work.

 ## WebUI: Invalid Host header, port mismatch
 qBittorrent throws a [WebUI: Invalid Host header, port mismatch](https://github.com/qbittorrent/qBittorrent/issues/7641#issuecomment-339370794) error if you use port forwarding with bridge networking due to security features to prevent DNS rebinding attacks.
 If you need to run qBittorrent on different ports, instead edit the WEBUI_PORT_ENV and/or INCOMING_PORT_ENV variables AND the exposed ports to change the native ports qBittorrent uses.